Representative Ranking for Deliberation in the Public Sphere: Experiments

 \textbf{Enforcing JR comes at a low price.} We know that the price of JR $P(k, \engscore)$ for engagement is in $\Theta(\sqrt{k})$ ~\citep{elkind2022price}, for maximin diverse approval $\da$ is equal to $k$ (Thm. \ref{thm:approval-dependent-jr}), and for a general score function like the Perspective API may be unbounded (Thm. \ref{prop:unbounded}).
 Thus, in the worst case, we would expect that $P(k, \engscore) < P(k, \da) < P(k, \classifier)$.
 We do indeed find this ordering when evaluating the price of GreedyCC, however, the prices are all also much lower than the worst-case bounds.
 Letting $\bar{P}^{\text{Greedy}}(f)$ be the price of GreedyCC $\pgreedy(\mathcal{I}_{m, \mathcal{A}_n, 8}, \,f)$ averaged over the ten questions (instances) in the dataset, we found that:

-The relatively low prices may be because in all questions GreedyCC was able to find a $n/k$-justifying set with only at most two comments (\Cref{tab:justifying-set}).
-A small $n/k$-justifying set would be expected in settings where user opinions clusters into only a few groups (the setting we analyze in Sec. \ref{sec:mallow}).
+These low prices may be explained by the presence of small $n/k$-justifying sets.
+For all questions, GreedyCC was able to find an $n/k$-justifying set with only at most $\gamma = 2$ comments (\Cref{tab:justifying-set}), which from \Cref{thm:homo-as-cohesive}, implies that the price of JR can be at most $k/(k-\gamma) = 8/(8-2) = 1.33$.\footnote{The proof of \Cref{thm:homo-as-cohesive} follows from the fact that, if the population of users can be partitioned into $\gamma$ cohesive groups, then there is an $n/k$-justifying set of size $\gamma$.} A small $n/k$-justifying set would also be expected in settings where user opinions cluster into only a few groups (the same setting we analyze in \Cref{sec:polarized}).

+\textbf{The JR feeds also satisfied EJR+.} Finally, out of the 48 JR feeds in our experiment, 47 of them also satisfied EJR+~\citep{brill2023}, a strengthened version of JR. Although more experimentation is needed, these findings may indicate that for comment ranking, as in other real-world applications of JR~\citep{boehmer2024approval}, the practical differences between these axioms may be minimal.